awei01/katsu-site-source/posts/2012-04-04-walk-like-a-man.md

 Courtesy of www.gobros.com

 Have a bevy of spring shoes that need outfits to go with?
-Email a style consultant at [info@9tailors.com](mailto:info@9tailors.com) and book an appointment today to ready your wardrobe for warmer weather. \*All images courtesy of Polyvore
+Email a style consultant at [{{ site.emails.info }}](mailto:{{ site.emails.info }}) and book an appointment today to ready your wardrobe for warmer weather.

+\*All images courtesy of Polyvore